AztechMC/Modern-Industrialization/docs/ADDING_NUCLEAR_FUELS.md

     5,                                     // Heat conduction (multiplied by the base heat conduction, 0.01) 1,                                     // Density
     'ULTRA_LIGHT',                         // Scattering type
-    'tritium',                             // Isotope parameters for the fluid nuclear component 'modern_industrialization:hydrogen_4', // The fluid product
+    'TRITIUM',                             // Isotope parameters for the fluid nuclear component 'modern_industrialization:hydrogen_4', // The fluid product
     false);                                // Is the fluid a high pressure one?
 });